pharaox/travelers/README.md

 * `travel_completion_events.txt`:
   * Mention reaching final destination and reroute to home only for vanilla travel
   * Add description and option for aborted travel
-* `travel_events.txt`, `travel_events_filippa.txt`, `travel_danger_events.txt`, `travel_danger_events_klank.txt`: Mark characters added to court by these events with a special variable to prevent them from starting travel to home rather than joining their liege's entourage.
-* `travel_danger_events_joe.txt` Fix errors for non-existing scopes and ensure events fire only for traveling characters.